Ford F-Series (ninth generation): Powertrain

 The 1992 redesign retained the powertrain lineup from the previous generation; the lineup of the 4.9 L inline-6, 5.0 L and 5.8 L Windsor V8s, the 7.5 L big-block V8, and the 7.3 L International IDI diesel V8 were all carried over.
 The diesel gained a turbocharger in mid-1993.
 The 1994 model year engine lineup was re-tuned to increase output.
 Later that year, the IDI diesel V8 was replaced by the T444E V8.
 Dubbed the Power Stroke by Ford, the new diesel was again supplied by Navistar International.
 Despite sharing identical displacement with its IDI predecessor, the turbocharged Power Stroke/T444E was an all-new design with direct fuel injection.
-This was the second diesel motor with electronic fuel injection to be put into a light duty truck.
-The GM 6.5 L Turbo Diesel with the Stanadyne DS-4 injection pump was the first, appearing in 1992.
-The Dodge Ram did not offer EFI in its diesel engines until 1998.
+This was the second diesel engine with electronic fuel injection to be put into a light-duty truck.
+(The GM 6.5 L Turbo Diesel with the Stanadyne DS-4 injection pump was the first, in 1992, and the Dodge Ram did not offer EFI in its diesel engines until 1998.)

-As before, the 5.0 L V8 was not offered in trucks over 8500 lbs GVWR, and the F-Super Duty was available with the 7.5 and diesel only.
-Below 8500 lbs GVWR, the 7.5 and diesel were not available.
-The 4.9 was available in the F350 through 1996 as a delete option.
-The ninth generation was the last to offer the venerable pushrod 5.0 L engine.
+As before, the 5.0 L V8 was not offered in trucks over 8,500 lbs GVWR, and the F-Super Duty was available with the 7.5 L and diesel only.
+Below 8,500 lbs GVWR, the 7.5 L and diesel were not available.
+The 4.9 L was available in certain models of the 2WD F-250 HD and chassis-cab F-350s through 1996.
+The ninth generation was the last F-Series to offer the venerable pushrod 5.0 L V8 engine.